Mail carriers brave snow and frigid temperatures to deliver your mail

 She says the toughest part of the snow is when vehicles get stuck.

 “Or you know, worrying about other cars around you.
-You know being aware of all of your surroundings is a harder part of a day like this.”
+You know being aware of all of your surroundings is a harder part of a day like this,” said Hightower.

 The USPS trains all their new employees how to drive in hazardous conditions.
 Even offer refresher training as well.